B.T.M.

 A multidisciplinary team uses the innovative BTM method to treat and prevent disorders and pathologies affecting the musculoskeletal system

-B.T.M. is an innovative and accessible therapeutic method for the prevention and treatment of disorders, dysfunctions and pathologies affecting the musculoskeletal system: chronic and acute back pain, muscle inflammation, tendonitis, joint disorders, motor and walking difficulties (even from post-surgical outcome), sports and non-sports traumas and polytraumas, neck pain, lumbago, sciatica, myalgia, muscle tension migraine, heel pain, fasciitis and plantar support disorders, etc.
+B.T.M. is an innovative and accessible therapeutic method suitabe to everyone for the prevention and treatment of disorders, dysfunctions and pathologies affecting the musculoskeletal system: chronic and acute back pain, muscle inflammation, tendonitis, joint disorders, motor and walking difficulties (even from post-surgical outcome), sports and non-sports traumas and polytraumas, neck pain, lumbago, sciatica, myalgia, muscle tension migraine, heel pain, fasciitis and plantar support disorders, etc.

-The choice to adopt this new investigation methodology and to carry out a subsequent personalized biomechanical re-education intervention, also through the aid of ad hoc rehabilitation tools, places the patient in the position of acquiring full autonomy in muscular work, in order to obtain both a state of daily physical well-being that leads to intense sporting muscular effort with a realistic result of 85% therapeutic success.
+The choice to adopt this new investigation methodology and to carry out a subsequent personalized biomechanical re-education intervention, also through the aid of "ad hoc" rehabilitation tools, places the patient in the position of acquiring full autonomy in muscular work, in order to obtain both a state of daily physical well-being that leads to intense sporting muscular effort with a realistic result of 85% therapeutic success.

 THE NEUROSCIENCE OF MOVEMENT